This article could contain affiliate links, read my disclosure for more details.

 Looking for the best Canadian dividend stocks to buy and hold for your portfolio in 2020?

-I’ve written close to 1,000 articles about Canadian TSX stocks, many of which provide dividends to its investors.
+I’ve written over 1,000 articles about Canadian TSX stocks, many of which provide dividends to its investors.

 Dividend stocks are some of the best investment options in Canada.

 Below are my picks for the 11 best Canadian dividend stocks for 2020 investors.

 Best Canadian dividend stocks:

 - Ticker: TSX:BMO

 - Dividend Yield: 4.10%

 With an outrageous dividend streak of over 190 years, BMO tops my list of most reliable Canadian dividend stock.